Andreea Mitu

 Cristina-Andreea Mitu (born 22 September 1991) is a professional tennis player from Romania.

-On 8 June 2015, she achieved her career-high singles ranking of 68, and her best doubles ranking is world No. 69, reached on 24 October 2016.
+She achieved her career-high singles ranking of 68 on 8 June 2015, and her highest doubles ranking of world No. 69 on 24 October 2016.
 Mitu is a member of the Romania Fed Cup team.
-On 19 April 2015, she beat then-ranked world No. 7, Eugenie Bouchard, in a Fed Cup match, in three sets.
+On 19 April 2015, she beat then world No. 7 Eugenie Bouchard in a Fed Cup match.

 Personal life and background

 She is coached by Adrian Marcu.
 Her parents are Petre and Ania.
 She also has a brother named Alex, who is a soccer player.
 She has an aggressive style of play.
 Andreea's favorite surface is hard (but loves grass too), while her favorite shot is forehand.
 She started playing tennis at age 7.
-Her tennis idols growing up were Jelena Dokic, Patty Schnyder, Williams sisters, Jennifer Capriati and Martina Hingis.
+Her tennis idols growing up were Jelena Dokic, Patty Schnyder, the Williams sisters, Jennifer Capriati and Martina Hingis.
 She also enjoys shopping, hanging out with friends and getting nails done.
 She stated that if weren't a tennis player, she would be a lawyer.
 In 2018, she gave birth to a son named Adam.

-WTA career
+Career

-2015-16: 4th round at Roland Garros
+2015-16: Fourth round at Roland Garros

 Not having won a single WTA Tour title, Mitu made it to the fourth round of 2015 French Open defeating world No. 12, Karolína Plíšková, in the second round, and former champion Francesca Schiavone in the third round.
 After this performance, Mitu rose to a career-high ranking of 68.

-In 2016, Mitu won two WTA Tour titles: in April the İstanbul Cup, and in July the Swedish Open.
+In 2016, Mitu won two WTA Tour titles, in April the İstanbul Cup, and in July the Swedish Open.

-2017-18: Motherhood and third WTA title
+2017-18: Motherhood and third career title

 In 2017, Mitu took a break from competition: In January 2018, she became mother of a boy.
 In July 2018, she won the Bucharest Open doubles title partnering Irina-Camelia Begu, marking her overall third doubles title.

 2019-21: Second and third round at majors

-In 2020, she reached third round at Roland Garros, with Patricia Tig, and in 2021, she reached second round at Melbourne, with Raluca Olaru - her best major doubles results so far.
+In 2020, she reached third round at Roland Garros, with Patricia Tig, and in 2021, she reached second round at Melbourne, with Raluca Olaru - her best major doubles performance so far.